sethupathib/Answers/README.md

 41. Friends are God's way of apologizing for your family.
 42. How you do anything is how you do everything.
 43. Attitude is Everything.
+44. I am not what happened to me.
+I am what I choose to become. -- Carl Jung